Biohackers Examine Rapamycin as a Potential Anti-Aging Drug

 Current Gaps in Research

-Large human trials are missing, partly because the drug is off-patent and less profitable.
-Pharmaceutical companies usually fund expensive studies when they can secure exclusive rights to a new product.
-Rapamycin’s generic status discourages big investments in anti-aging research.
+Despite promising animal data, rapamycin for aging remains mostly unproven in people.
+Large human trials are limited, partly because the drug is off-patent and less profitable.
+Pharmaceutical companies typically fund expensive studies when they can secure exclusive rights, and rapamycin’s generic status discourages major investment in anti-aging research.
+For a detailed overview of human studies, see Can Rapamycin Really Help You Live Longer?

 FDA Position